Project

 6 Collaboration & Accountability

 • If you work in a team of two, three, or four people, I expect that each team member will contribute equal effort to the project.
-To incentivize this, each team member will submit their own statement (several sentences) describing how work was broken down amongst team members.
+To incentivize this, each team member will submit their own separate statement (several sentences) describing how work was broken down amongst team members.
 I reserve the right to assign credit for the project unevenly if it is clear that work was not shared evenly.

 • If you would like this project to be related/tangential to work you’re doing (or have already done) for another class, I will approve if and only if you are transparent about the boundaries of what work is done for this class and what work is/was done for the other class, and obtain similar approval from the other instructor.